dickschoeller/gedbrowser/README.md

 Running with Docker requires running the MongoDB with Docker.
 The following command allows you to do this without conflicting ports with a native mongod service.

 * docker run --rm -v /home/dick/data:/data/db --name mongo -p 28001:27017 -d mongo
-* docker run --link mongo:mongo -v /var/lib/gedbrowser:/var/lib/gedbrowser -p 8086:8080 --name geoservice -d schoellerfamily/geoservice
+* docker run --link mongo:mongo -v /var/lib/gedbrowser:/var/lib/gedbrowser -p 8086:8080 -p 8087:8081 --name geoservice -d schoellerfamily/geoservice
-* docker run --link mongo:mongo -v /var/lib/gedbrowser:/var/lib/gedbrowser -p 8080:8080 --name gedbrowser -d schoellerfamily/gedbrowser
+* docker run --link mongo:mongo -v /var/lib/gedbrowser:/var/lib/gedbrowser -p 8080:8080 -p 8081:8081 --name gedbrowser -d schoellerfamily/gedbrowser

 As each GEDCOM file is referred to, it will be loaded into your instance of MongoDB.
 More explicit management of data loading is planned for the future.